DevOpsTestLab/DevOpsNinjas/README.md

 Once the Lambda fuction is deploy.
 Run a test with some test event.
 The results should just print "hello world"

+**NOTE:**
-**NOTE: Keep in mind that you may run into issues due to any errors deliberately injected into the terraform templates.
-Dont expect things to work out of the box.
+1. Keep in mind that you may run into issues due to any errors deliberately injected into the terraform templates/buildspec files.
+2. Dont expect things to work out of the box.
 Make the necessary assumptions when you get blocked.
-Remember that you may be questioned on your troubleshooting/problem solving capabilities as well**
+3. Remember that you may be questioned on your troubleshooting/problem solving capabilities as well